HTTP5214-Winter2023/course-website/content/_index.md

     </svg>
 </section>
 <section class="col">
     <p><a href="https://en.wikipedia.org/wiki/Kanban_(development)">Kanban</a> is a project management technique often used in software development.
 It is recognized as an "Agile" development method.
-Basically, everything "thing" (feature, user story) that you're working on you put on a sticky note, and move it to a different corresponding column whenever the status of the work changes.</p>
+Basically, every "thing" (feature, user story) that you're working on you put on a sticky note, and move it to a different corresponding column whenever the status of the work changes.</p>
     <p>The purpose of this is to make it really easy to <strong>visualize the progress</strong> of the team's work.</p>
 </section>
 <section class="col">